Sport & Human Rights

 At the time of the Forum’s launch, five major sports bodies in Northern Ireland had already adopted the Declaration: the Belfast Giants, Irish Football Association, Northern Ireland Commonwealth Games Council, Ulster GAA, and Ulster Rugby.

 The Forum has been established as a multi-stakeholder platform to facilitate the exchange of knowledge and good practice on sport and human rights issues.
-Its first meeting took place in June 2019, and members are currently developing a work plan for 2020/21.
-The Forum will meet three times annually.
+Its first meeting took place in June 2019, following the Declaration launch.
+The current chair is Conal Heatley, Business and Operations Manager at Commonwealth Games Northern Ireland.

-If you would like further information about the Forum, or wish to attend its upcoming meeting, please contact Zara Porter at: email@example.com
+If you would like further information about the Forum, or wish to attend an upcoming meeting, please contact Zara Grant at: firstname.lastname@example.org